-Articles of incorporation- the first articles of incorporation should be signed by the first shareholders, and and describe their names, ID numbers, addresses, and number of shares allotted to each of them.
+Articles of incorporation- the first articles of incorporation should be signed by the first shareholders and describe their names, ID numbers, addresses, and number of shares allotted to each of them.
 The Israeli corporation law requires that an attorney will verify those details.

-In addition, one must pay a state fee, as required by the Israeli law.
+In addition, one must pay a state fee, as Israeli law requires.

-We are located in Tel Aviv with offices in New York and Los Angeles, California.
+We are in Tel Aviv, with offices in New York and Los Angeles, California.
 We invite you to schedule a complimentary consultation with our firm to learn how we can solve your Israeli legal and business matters.